Climate change, A big challenge, A big opportunity for the decade.

 My top 2 commitments for the decade:

-- Ensuring better use of water and bring visibility and transparency within the water sector to reduce water stress.
-We hope to achieve this through our work at HydroIQ aimed at turning traditional water systems to smart water grids.
+1. Ending global water stress by bringing visibility and transparency in every drop water across the water sector.
+We will achieve this through our work at HydroIQ aimed at turning traditional water systems to smart water grids.

 Why it matters